andrebianchessi/msc/thesis/chapters/03_literature_review/literature_review_3.md

 #### Sort population and remove the less fit {.unnumbered}

-The loss function calculated for each creature at @eq:gaInitialRandomPop has the following values:
+The fitness function calculated for each creature at @eq:gaInitialRandomPop has the following values:

 $$
 [1.1456,-0.75,-0.12,0.12]